claudiopetrini/nginx-http2-pagespeed/README.md

 # nginx + spdy + pagespeed #

-install.sh script is able to compile:
+`install.sh` bash script is able to compile:
 - a parametric nginx version
 	- with a parametric openssl version
 	- with a parametric pagespeed module version